Sturmtiger/KnowledgeCitadel/Inbox/Single responsibility principle (SRP).md

 Having multiple responsibilities brings another issue - whenever you need to change your class, you might need to update all its dependencies, even though they are not directly affected by your change.
 The dependencies may use only one of the class' responsibilities, but you need to update them anyway.
+The class has too many dependencies because of having multiple responsibilities.

 In the end, you need to modify you class and its dependencies more often, and each modification is more complicated because multiple responsibilities are coupled within one class and the usage of the class in its dependencies becomes confusing.